The Ultimate Guide to Your First Trip to Europe

 Every city in Europe is a perfect getaway, especially for solo travelers.
 You have to have a clear idea of where do you want to go and try to discover the vibe of a destination beyond the city center area.
 There are many places in Europe that you will not find in travel guides but are worth seeing.

 Make sure you also plan how you will navigate between different places to visit in Europe.
-For example, there are many convenient train routes in Europe, so instead of flying, you can pick to go by train if it better fits your needs and budget.
+For example, there are many convenient train routes in Europe, so instead of flying, you can choose to go by train if it better fits your needs and budget.
 During your time traveling to Europe, plan on visiting both urban and rural areas as many times the true identity of a country lies in the urban regions.

 A good tip is always to allow extra time, even if you think you won’t need it.
 Many things can happen on your trip (such as flight/bus/train/tour delays).
 You better be prepared and make your trip as flexible as possible.